YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 ```
 For this goal the answers `0,1,2,3,4` are found, which is quite satisfactory.

-The relations `lte, add, div, gcd` are also tested systematically.
+The relations `lte, add, div, gcd` are also questioned systematically.

+Note that the addition relation can perform subtraction, and the division
+relation can do multiplication.
 For instance, the goal below
 asks "What adds 4 equals to 7 ?" and whose answer is "3":
 ```ocaml
 fun q -> ocanren { add q (S(S(S(S O)))) (S(S(S(S(S(S(S O))))))) }